linto-ai/documentation-website/docs/developpers/agent/skills/devguide/install_my_skills.md

 ## Local developpement & tests prerequistes

-The **Business-Logic-Server** is required, This is the LinTO workflow manager, based on the framework Node-RED.
+The **Business-Logic-Server** is required, this is the LinTO workflow manager, based on the framework Node-RED.
 It’s a programming tool for wiring different node / skill.
 Each skill have their own action allowing together to become a LinTO functionality.

 ```sh
 git clone https://github.com/linto-ai/linto-platform-business-logic-server